redsunservers/VSH-Rewrite-Configs/README.md

 ## Contributing

 Everyone is free to create issues and pull requests here, whenever if it balance ideas, requests, or bugs related to config/repo itself.
-Bugs related to main code still goes to [LoadoutBugTracker](https://github.com/redsunservers/LoadoutBugTracker).
+Bugs related to main code still go to [LoadoutBugTracker](https://github.com/redsunservers/LoadoutBugTracker).

 When creating issue or pull request for weapon balances, you ideally want to have most of the following:
 - Put some thoughts into it, don't submit idea that appeared in your head for only like 2 seconds